The ‘Systemic Institutional Redlining’ of 1st and 2nd Amendment Rights

 Second, and of more grave significance, the social media and corporate assault on free speech constitutes an abject civil rights violation of the First Amendment rights of all Americans — and a model for the coming civil rights violation of Second Amendment rights.

-When Americans are targeted because of their constitutionally protected political and/or religious views, leading to coordinated efforts to deplatform and then defund those individuals and businesses when financial institutions selectively refuse services, it constitutes a new form of “redlining” in violation of their most fundamental civil rights.
-Without a Republican gauntlet, there will be a considerable surge in the systemic redline suppression of fundamental civil rights.
+When Americans are targeted because of our constitutionally protected political and/or religious views, leading to coordinated efforts to deplatform and then defund those individuals and businesses when financial institutions selectively refuse services, it constitutes a new form of “redlining” in violation of our most fundamental civil rights.
+Without a Republican gauntlet, there will be a considerable surge in the systemic redline suppression of fundamental civil rights by institutions.

-As you may recall, financial institutions once used redlining to ensure that blacks living in certain areas did not get loans.
-This coordinated systemic discrimination excluded financial and other services based on race and ethnicity rather than one’s particular merits for receiving services.
+As you may recall, financial institutions once used redlining to ensure that Black citizens living in certain areas did not get loans.
+This coordinated systemic discrimination excluded financial and other services based on race and ethnicity rather than one’s particular merits for receiving services, an abject civil rights violation.

 The Obama leftists re-launched financial institution redlining in their 2012 “Operation Chokepoint” strategy using political pressure to “encourage” banks to withdraw any financing for gun manufacturers, a measure the Trump administration stopped.
-That was the most recent model for the current ideological redlining ramp up.
+However, some financial institutions continued the practice using alternate justifications.
+Now, the Biden/Harris regime is undoing of the Trump administration’s “Fair Access to Financial Services” rule, and you can expect the institutional redlining against the Second Amendment to resume with a vengeance.

-When institutions discriminate against people because of their views despite the fact they meet the same qualifications as others being served, it constitutes a brazen violation of their civil rights.
+But institutional discrimination against individuals is, once again, exploding, this time in violation of our First Amendment rights.
+When commercial institutions, including social media platforms, discriminate against people because of our views, despite the fact they meet the same qualifications as others being served, that constitutes a brazen violation of our civil rights.
 The “private company” defense for discrimination did not apply in racial redlining and does not apply now.

-When considering this Big Tech and Wall Street assault on First Amendment assurances of freedom of speech, religion, the press, and assembly — and the coming assault on the Second Amendment, the “palladium of the rights of the Republic” — understand that this is the Left’s contemporary version of redlining.
+When considering the Big Tech and Wall Street assault on First Amendment assurances of freedom of speech, religion, the press, and assembly — and the coming assault on the Second Amendment, the “palladium of the rights of the Republic” — understand that this is the Left’s latest discriminatory version of redlining.

 So egregious is this collective assault on the First Amendment that even the ACLU is taking note.
 The ACLU’s legislative counsel, Kate Ruane, notes: “It should concern everyone when companies like Facebook and Twitter wield the unchecked power to remove people from platforms that have become indispensable for the speech of billions — especially when political realities make those decisions easier.”